 1) Create good content / well-written blog posts

 This should be your number one task from the beginning.
-Write compelling and interesting blog posts.
+You’ll need to write compelling and interesting blog posts.
 In case you are having writer’s block or just don’t know what to write about, then I suggest you to check my post: 101 blog post ideas

 Furthermore, make sure your blog posts consist: